dieter-wilhelm/apdl-mode/README.md

 colon!)  and then apply \`M-x package-install-file <RET>' again.

-## Development and source code installation
+## Development and Source Code Installation

 Please clone the APDL-Mode git archive in a directory of your
 choice: